brittonlaroche/MongoDB-Demos/util/mail/README.md

 # Gmail contact creator

-## Getting started
+## 1. Getting started
 1. Be sure you have python istalled.
-2. Download the source file here.
+2. Copy the source file [here](https://raw.githubusercontent.com/brittonlaroche/MongoDB-Demos/master/util/mail/source/mail.py) and save it as mail.py.
 3. Set up a google app password